This article overviews terrorism and the United States Government Agencies responsible for investigating terrorism.

 Operations Branch 1 primarily focuses on Middle Eastern terrorist outfits such as Al Qaeda, Palestinian Rejectionists, Hezbollah, and other suspected Middle Eastern militant groups.
 Operations Branch 2 focuses on terrorism financing, domestic terrorism, weapons of mass destruction, and terrorist communications.

-The Analytical Branch is responsible for the assessment and analysis of information.
-The Operational Support Branch is in charge of managing the Foreign Terrorist Tracking Task Force and also the CTD’s resource and administrative requirements.
+The Analytical Branch assesses and analyzes information.
+The Operational Support Branch manages the Foreign Terrorist Tracking Task Force and the CTD’s resource and administrative requirements.

 National Counter-terrorism Center (NCTC)

 The NCTC is a Federal Organization responsible for dealing with national and international terrorism.
-The agency comprises experts from various law enforcement and national security agencies such as the FBI, CIA, and the Department of Defense.
+It comprises experts from various law enforcement and national security agencies, such as the FBI, CIA, and the Department of Defense.
 The NCTC reports to the Office of the Director of National Intelligence.

 The agency’s overall duty is to advise the US Government on Terrorism.
-The other main activities of the NCTC include analyzing intelligence data with regard to terrorism, both domestic and international.
-This involves the monitoring of domestic and international communications to identify terrorist threats, develop immediate information to prevent domestic criminal activities, storing of information related to terrorism, and enable IT support for counter-terrorism measures.
+The other main activities of the NCTC include analyzing intelligence data regarding terrorism, both domestic and international.
+This involves monitoring domestic and international communications to identify terrorist threats, developing immediate information to prevent domestic criminal activities, storing information related to terrorism, and enabling IT support for counter-terrorism measures.

-The NCTC also develops counter-terrorism measures according to the instructions given by the American President, the Homeland Security Council, and the National Security Council.
+The NCTC also develops counterterrorism measures according to instructions from the American President, the Homeland Security Council, and the National Security Council.

 Its goals include providing information on terrorists and terrorist activities to various intelligence agencies.
 It supports action against terrorist activities in the US and around the world.
 The NCTC is also responsible for providing briefings and assessments to policymakers.